Home Living and workingHow good is health care in Colombia? Explanations and my experiences.

 Not all care is covered by basic insurance, such as plastic surgery, prosthetics and infertility treatments.

-How and how much do you pay for health insurance?
+How and how much do you pay for health insurance in Colombia?

 Own risk